codefellows/seattle-code-301n24/curriculum/class-05/facilitator/README.md

-# Facilitators Guide: CONITIONAL RENDERING AND BROWSER ROUTER
+# Facilitators Guide: CONDITIONAL RENDERING AND BROWSER ROUTER

 ## Overview

-Today's class has a lot of built in flexiblity to do what the class needs.
+Today's class has a lot of built in flexibility to do what the class needs.
 There are two key concepts that need to get covered today: conditional rendering using ternarys in JSX and Browser Router.

 ## Learning Objectives